DmitryMoiseenko/.NET-Microservices/README.md

 # .NET-Microservices
-Code created during course .NET-Microservices by @binarythistle
+Code created during course .NET-Microservices by https://github.com/binarythistle

 .NET version 6 was used